 This beautiful trail, showcasing the peaks rising along the east and south sides of the Arolla Valley, leads to a pass on a rugged ridge with fine vistas of the Glacier de Cheilon flowing down the Val des Dix, Mont Blanc de Cheilon and Le Pleureur.

 Why Hike Col de Riedmatten

-The pass, located on the rugged ridge separating the Val d'Arolla and Val des Dix, enjoys fine views of Mont Blanc de Chelion rising above the Glacier de Cheilon, a river of ice flowing down the Val des Dix.
+The pass, located on the rugged ridge separating the Val d'Arolla and Val des Dix, enjoys fine views of Mont Blanc de Cheilon rising above the Glacier de Cheilon, a river of ice flowing down the flanks of the peak.
 To the west, La Luette, Le Pleureur and Le Sale grace the skyline.
-To the southeast, Mont Collon and the Bouquettin massif dominate the view.
+To the southeast, Mont Collon and the Bouquetins massif dominate the view.
 On a clear day the top of the Matterhorn joins the scene.

-Note: From the Col de Reidmatten, a narrow, very steep trail drops down to the moraine above the Cheilon glacier.
-Cables and chains along the upper section of the trail provided a level of security.
-The trail then heads northwest, descending along the moraine and the Val des Dix to the Lac de Dix.
-I do not recommend descending to the lake if the trail is covered with snow or ice, unless parties are properly equipped.
-Rockfall is also an issue on the descent during inclement weather.
+Note: From the Col de Riedmatten, a very steep trail drops down to the talus slopes above the lateral moraine on the east side of the Cheilon Glacier.
+Cables and chains along the upper section of the trail provided a level of security down a very steep section with loose, unstable rock.
+The trail then heads northwest, descending along the moraine and then crosses to the west side valley along the bed of the retreating glacier.
+Note: Rockfall is also an issue on the descent during inclement weather.
 Before setting out, check current condition in Arolla.

 Other Hiking Regions in: